numpy/numpy/doc/source/user/absolute_beginners.rst

 NumPy: The Absolute Basics for Beginners
 ****************************************

-This is a working outline for a future section introducing NumPy to absolute beginners.
+This is a working document for a future section introducing NumPy to absolute beginners.
 If you have comments or suggestions, please don’t hesitate to reach out!

 Welcome to NumPy!
 -----------------